 From Windows 7, Microsoft added Shrink and Extend Volume functions in Disk Management to help change size of allocated partition.
 However, they can only help you shrink a NTFS partition to create new volume, or extend a NTFS partition by deleting the contiguous partition on the right.
 If you want to shrink D to extend C drive, Disk Management cannot help you, so you have to run third party software.

-Steps to move space from D to C drive in Windows Disk Management without software:
+Steps to transfer space from D to C drive in Windows PC/Server without software:

 - Move all files in drive D to other place (Note: D must be the contiguous partition on the right of C drive).

-- Press Windows and R together on your keyboard, input diskmgmt.msc and press Enter.
+- Press Windows + R together on your keyboard, input diskmgmt.msc and press Enter.

 - Right click C drive and select Extend Volume, click Next till Finish in the pop-up Extend Volume Wizard window.